apache/mynewt-site/docs/os/modules/testutil/testutil.md

     * src/test/arch/<target-arch>
     * include directories of all package dependencies
 ```
 Package test code typically depends on the testutil package, described later in this document.
-If a package's test code uses testutil, then the package itself needs to have testutil in its dependency list.

 Some test cases or test initialization code may be platform-specific.
 In such cases, the platform-specific function definitions are placed in arch subdirectories within the package test directory.